cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 Yes.
 JuliaMono works well, with most modern MacOS text editors, such as Atom/Juno, Visual Studio Code, Sublime Text, the excellent free CotEditor, Panic's new Nova editor, and TextEdit, among others.
 If these editors support OpenType features such as stylistic alternatives and ligatures (not all do), these features of JuliaMono should work well.

-With older applications, such as the old-school BBEdit text editor, you may experience a few glitches when using fonts such as FiraCode, IBMPlex Mono, JetBrains Mono, JuliaMono, Operator Mono, and Source Code Pro (to name the ones I checked).
+With older applications, such as the old-school BBEdit text editor, you may experience a few glitches when using fonts such as FiraCode, IBMPlex Mono, JetBrains Mono, JuliaMono, Operator Mono, and Source Code Pro (to name just the ones I checked).
 BBEdit doesn't support OpenType ligatures either.
+But apart from that, you can still use it.

 @@jm_h2
 ## ‘Does it work on Linux?’